-In 2014, 874 construction workers were died in workplace injuries across the United States, representing more than 20% of all worker fatalities in private industry that year.
-In addition.
-These accidents result in 600 deaths, 2,700 injuries, and nearly $40 million dollars in property damage.
+In 2014, 874 construction workers died in workplace injuries across the United States, representing more than 20% of all worker fatalities in private industry that year.
+In addition, these accidents resulted in 600 deaths, 2,700 injuries, and nearly $40 million dollars in property damage.
 The only industries with a higher fatality rate are agriculture, forestry, fishing, and hunting.

 Common Construction Injuries

 The four most common categories of construction injuries are: falls, electrocutions, struck by an object, and caught in/between.
 These types of injuries, referred to as the “fatal four,” account for more than 55% of all injuries on construction worksites.

 - “Falls” refers to injury due to falling from any high structure on the worksite, including scaffolding, ladders, and roofs.
 In 2014, falls accounted for an extraordinary 40% of injuries on construction sites.